 - Emotional abuse

 - Exploitation is a form of abuse and includes trafficking, child labour and online abuse.
-Note that sex with a child of 16 years and younger are prohibited by law.
+Note that sex with a child of 16 years and younger is prohibited by law.
 It is rape or statutory rape and must be reported.

 Signs of child neglect: